What Does LASIK Eye Surgery Do?

 When the cornea isn’t shaped properly to the eye, it causes light to not focus clearly.
-LASIK is a non-invasive eye surgery which uses a laser to reshape the cornea with a beam of cool light.
-Once LASIK has been performed, the light entering the eye can focus on the back of the retina properly which creates better vision.
-Prior to LASIK surgery, numerous tests will be performed to determine the condition of the eye and amount of correction needed.
+LASIK is a non-invasive eye surgery that uses a laser to reshape the cornea with a beam of cool light.
+Once LASIK has been performed, the light entering the eye can properly focus on the back of the retina, creating better vision.
+Prior too LASIK surgery, numerous tests will be performed to determine the condition of the eye and the amount of correction needed.

 Since there are many different things that could cause an eye to not be able to see clearly, what conditions can LASIK correct?
 The three main conditions with a cornea that LASIK can treat are:

-3) ASTIGMATISM: Astigmatism is a relatively common eye condition involving an irregular curvature of the cornea.
-Many people have some degree of astigmatism on top of nearsighted or farsightedness, even if it’s only minor.
+Astigmatism is a relatively common eye condition involving an irregular curvature of the cornea.
+Many people have some degree of astigmatism on top of nearsightedness or farsightedness, even if it’s only minor.
 Physical irregularities in the cornea cause distortion of the viewed image on the retina.
-As a result, vision becomes blurred or doubled at any distance, and can lead to eye discomfort and headaches.
+As a result, vision becomes blurred or doubled at any distance, and this can lead to eye discomfort and headaches.
 Today, LASIK can correct astigmatism by reshaping the cornea as well.

-If you’re wondering if your eyes could be corrected with laser eye surgery then it’s important to come in to ClearChoice for a free consultation.
-During your consultation, our highly-trained team will determine your eye condition and let you know which procedures might be suitable.
+If you’re wondering if your eyes could be corrected with laser eye surgery then it’s important to come into ClearChoice for a free consultation.
+Our highly-trained team will determine your eye condition during your consultation and let you know which procedures might be suitable.

 ClearChoice offers LASIK alongside six other vision correction procedures.
 We offer multiple procedures so our doctors can match your eyes with the correction option that they think will provide the best outcome for your vision and you may have options.
 Schedule a consultation and get yourself on the path to better vision today!